-Long-term incentive awards to executive officers in fiscal 2016 were granted in December 2015 as part of the Company's annual year-end performance review and compensation planning process.
-Two-thirds of the annual long-term incentives were performance based, with only one-third time based.
-Specifically, the Committee granted one-third of the targeted annual long-term award value to top executives in the form of Performance Share Units ("PSUs"), which were designed to reward the achievement of established Adjusted Revenue and Adjusted EBITDA goals.
-Based on Company performance with respect to those metrics, 166.77% of targeted PSUs granted in fiscal 2016 were earned.
-The Committee granted another one-third of targeted annual long-term award value in the form of Market Share Units ("MSUs").
-MSUs are earned based on the Company's total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years.
-Based on our one-year total stockholder return from December 1, 2015 to November 30, 2016, 181% of the target awards for the first performance period of the MSUs granted in fiscal 2016 were earned.
-Based on our two-year total stockholder return from December 1, 2015 were earned.
-Based on our three-year stockholder return from December 1, 2013 to November 30, 2016, third period earnings for MSUs granted in fiscal 2014 were equal to 200% of the total targeted units granted less those units earned in the first and second periods.
+Long-term equity incentive awards granted to our executive officers in fiscal 2019 were granted in December 2018 as part of the Company's annual year-end performance review and compensation planning process.
+Two-thirds of the annual long-term incentive awards were performance-based, with only one-third time-based.
+Specifically, the Committee granted one-third of the target annual long-term award value to our executive officers in the form of Performance Share Units ("PSUs"), which were designed to reward the achievement of pre-established annual Adjusted Revenue and Adjusted EBITDA goals.
+Based on our actual performance with respect to these measures, 200% of the target PSUs granted in fiscal 2019 were earned.
+The Committee granted another one-third of the target annual long-term award value in the form of Market Share Units ("MSUs").
+MSUs are earned based on our total stockholder return relative to the Russell 3000 index over performance periods of one, two and three years.
+Based on our one-year total stockholder return from December 1, 2018 to November 30, 2019, 200% of the target awards for the first performance period of the fiscal 2019 MSUs were earned.
+Based on our two-year total stockholder return from December 1, 2017 to November 30, 2019, 200% of the target awards for the target awards for the second performance period of the fiscal 2018 MSUs were earned.
+Based on our three-year stockholder return from December 1, 2016 to November 30, 2019, 200% of the target awards for the third performance period of the fiscal 2017 MSUs were earned, less those units earned in the first and second periods.

 Our strong linkage of pay and performance is illustrated in the chart below.
-The dollar amounts shown for targeted total direct compensation figures reflect value at grant.
-The dollar amounts shown for realized total direct compensation figures reflect fiscal 2016 realized PSUs at 166.77% of targeted earnings and fiscal 2016

-MSUs at 181% of first performance period target earnings with second and third performance periods earnings reflected at target.
+The dollar amounts shown for the target total direct compensation figures reflect the grant date value of equity awards.
+The dollar amounts shown for the realized total direct compensation figures reflect fiscal 2019 realized PSUs at 200% of targeted earnings and fiscal 2019 MSUs at 200% of the target awards for the first performance period, with earnings for the second and third performance periods reflected at target.

 Target v.
-Realized Compensation for Named Executive Officers in FY16
+Realized Compensation for Named Executive Officers in FY19

-Preview of Fiscal 2017 Compensation Program
+Preview of Fiscal 2020 Compensation Program

-The Committee's decisions made at the outset of fiscal 2017 reflect a continuation of the philosophy employed during fiscal 2016.
-Specifically, our emphasis on long-term incentives continues and the long-term incentive program continues to reflect a strong emphasis on performance-based vehicles.
-As described more fully below, and as was the case in fiscal 2016, two-thirds of the value of the annual equity awards made to executive officers in fiscal 2017 is tied to performance-based vehicles.
+The Committee's decisions made at the outset of fiscal 2020 reflect a continuation of the philosophy employed during fiscal 2019.
+Specifically, our emphasis on long-term equity incentives continues and the long-term incentive program continues to reflect a strong emphasis on performance-based vehicles.
+As described more fully below, and as was the case in fiscal 2019, two-thirds of the value of the annual equity awards made to our executive officers in fiscal 2020 were made in the form of performance-based vehicles.